-Desensitization of an allodynic limb is also essential.
-This procedure involves first applying stimuli that are relatively nonirritating (eg, silk) and, then over time, increasing to more irritating stimuli (eg, denim).
+Desensitization of an allodynic limb involves first applying stimuli that are relatively nonirritating (eg, silk) and, then over time, increasing to more irritating stimuli (eg, denim).
 Desensitization can also involve thermal contrast baths, in which the affected limb is placed in a cool water bath, then placed in a warm water bath.

 Mirror therapy has been reported to benefit patients with CRPS type 1 due to phantom limb pain Complications or stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more .
 Patients straddle a large mirror between their legs.
 The mirror reflects the image of the unaffected limb and hides the affected (painful or missing) limb, giving patients the impression that they have two normal limbs.
 Patients are instructed to move the normal limb while viewing its reflected image in the mirror.
 This exercise tricks the brain into thinking that the affected or absent limb is moving without pain.
 Most patients who do this exercise for 30 minutes a day for 4 weeks report a substantial reduction in pain.

 For neuromodulation, implanted spinal cord stimulators are commonly used; in severe cases with significant functional impairment, they should be considered early.
 Dorsal root ganglion stimulation may target localized symptoms.